-- Nonpublic, non-501(c)(3) libraries, including private libraries, school libraries, specialty libraries, armed forces libraries, and libraries in government agencies.
+- Non-public libraries, including private libraries, school libraries, specialty libraries, armed forces libraries, and libraries in government agencies.

-- Terms of service: Organizations that request Microsoft products must agree to any applicable terms of service.
+- Terms of service: Organisations that request Microsoft products must agree to any applicable terms of service.

 - Amendments: Microsoft reserves the right to supplement or amend these eligibility guidelines at any time without notice.

 - Anti-discrimination policy: Microsoft values and respects individual and cultural differences and is committed to providing an inclusive environment that is welcoming and free from discrimination.
 Therefore, organisations are not eligible to participate in this program if they have a policy or mission of discrimination in hiring, compensation, promotion, termination, retirement, training, programs, and/or services based on race, color, sex, national origin, religion, age, disability, gender identity or expression, marital status, pregnancy, sexual orientation, political affiliation, union membership, or veteran status.
 The only exception to this policy is for religious organisations that are exempt from laws that prohibit such discrimination.